NCAR/ccpp-framework/doc/CCPPtechnical/source/CCPPPreBuild.rst

  #. ``Exception: Call to compare_metadata failed``.
       * This error indicates a mismatch between the attributes of a variable provided by the host model and what is requested by the physics.
 Specifically, the units, type, rank, or kind don’t match for a given variable standard name.
 Double-check that the attributes for the provided and requested mismatched variable are accurate.
 If after checking the attributes are indeed mismatched, reconcile as appropriate (by adopting the correct variable attributes either on the host or physics side).

-Note: One error that the ``ccpp_prebuild.py`` script will not catch is if a physics scheme lists a variable in its actual (Fortran) argument list without a corresponding entry in the subroutine’s variable metadata table.
+Note: One error that the ``ccpp_prebuild.py`` script will not catch is if a physics scheme lists a variable in its actual (Fortran) argument list without a corresponding entry in the subroutine’s variable metadata.
 This will lead to a compilation error when the autogenerated scheme cap is compiled:

 ``Error: Missing actual argument for argument 'X' at (1)``